- Why Pultrusion?

 Pultrusion is a manufacturing process for converting reinforced fibers and liquid resin into a fiber-reinforced plastic, also known as fiber-reinforced polymer (FRP).

-The pultrusion process allows continuous production of FRP structural shapes in an automated, energy-efficient process by pulling fiberglass rovings through a resin bath or resin impregnator that completely saturate the reinforcements.
+The pultrusion process allows the continuous production of FRP structural shapes in an automated, energy-efficient process by pulling fiberglass rovings through a resin bath or resin impregnator that completely saturates the reinforcements.
 The resin hardens from the heated steel pultrusion die, resulting in a strong, lightweight final product that follows the shape of the die.

 Pultrusion machine design can vary as part geometry can differ.
 The two main types of pulling systems used to create FRP profiles are reciprocating (hand-over-hand) and continuous (cat-track).